Last Updated: January 12, 2024

 Project Charter

-Developing a Project Charter collaboratively is a best practice that significantly enhances the quality and effectiveness of the project planning process.
+Developing a Project Charter is a best practice that significantly enhances the quality and effectiveness of the project planning process.
 When stakeholders from various organizational sectors come together to create the Charter, it fosters a sense of ownership and unity, which is crucial for the project's success.

 Review Microsoft Project Features Covered on Initiate Project Charter (15 minutes)